big-unibo/ai-plan/README.md

 # Database Dump

 The whole end-to-end process is extremely time- and resource-consuming.
-Hence, we provide the results obtained during our experiments via a [Zenodo repository (still uploading)]()
+Hence, we provide the results obtained during our experiments via a [Zenodo repository](https://zenodo.org/records/14277535)